How Check-Ins Work

 - Friday will trend responses over time, which helps you understand if things are moving in the right direction.

-Outcomes you should expect if you use Friday routines:
+Outcomes you should expect if you use Friday check-ins:

-There are a variety of outcomes you should expect if you create a routine.
+There are a variety of outcomes you should expect if you create a check-ins.

 - More people will share updates before you meet, which reduces time spent in meetings or eliminates the meeting entirely